project-oak/oak/oak_kernel_measurement/README.md

 bzImage kernel.
 This tool can be used to predict the Stage 0 measurements of these components from a bzImage kernel.

-The tool can be run using:
+The tool can be run using either:

+- All built with Cargo option:

 ```bash
 cargo run --package=oak_kernel_measurement -- \